mark8m/course-docs/docs/course-outline.md

 **Recommended or Optional Learning Resources**: Additional resources may be provided by links from this site or the course eClass page.

 **Course Fees**: No fees are anticipated.
 Every effort has been made to provide access to online services needed for free.
 However, since every course project is unique, an unanticipated online service that requires a paid subscription may be needed.

-### On-Line Homework Disclaimer

-Due to the nature of the course, which involves homework learning technologies that require third party services, online homework is a component of this course and is provided by at least two third-party companies.
-However, this company will not have access to any assessment information.
-They will have access to your homework, but not to your grades.
-If you have any concerns about this, please contact the instructor of this course.

-1. Registration in the system and any monetary transactions are of your own accord and not the responsibility of the University.
-2. Students should be mindful of protecting their personal information and should be aware of how their personal information might be used and/or shared.
-3. Students MUST NOT use their @ualberta email address or CCID to register into the system and instead should use a non-identifying email address or account.

 ### Academic Success Centre